mike-seger/web-modules/README.md

 ## Features

 ### Server
-- Expose file system of any major hosting OS through a REST/JSON API
+- Expose file system of any major hosting OS through an API

 ### Client
 - Compatible with any modern browser